 - misappropriation of customer funds

-Securities firms are constantly vying to attract top-producing brokers, and industry incentives can be quite lucrative for brokers seeking to transition from one firm to another.
-Belcher Fitzgerald’s FINRA arbitration attorneys are adept at both advising financial advisors and broker-dealers how to avoid disputes and unnecessary disruption in the recruitment and transition process, and in litigating claims arising from such transitions.
+Financial services firms are constantly vying to attract top-producing brokers, and industry incentives can be quite lucrative for brokers seeking to transition from one firm to another.
+Belcher Fitzgerald’s FINRA arbitration attorneys are adept at both advising advisors and broker-dealers how to avoid disputes and unnecessary disruption in the recruitment and transition process, and in litigating claims arising from such transitions.
 We have a deep bench of experience in transition-related claims including violations of contractual restrictive covenants such as non-solicitation agreements, employee raiding, and other legal duties.
 These matters also often involve allegations of trade secret misappropriation and violations of client privacy, including local and federal privacy regulations concerning the safeguarding of client financial information.

-We have obtained and defended against preliminary and permanent injunctions in courts and FINRA arbitration proceedings throughout New England, the Mid-Atlantic and in diverse states nationwide, often securing significant monetary damages on behalf of clients.
+We have obtained and defended against preliminary and permanent injunctions in courts and FINRA arbitration proceedings throughout New England, the Mid-Atlantic and nationwide, often securing significant monetary damages on behalf of clients.
 In all matters, we are laser focused on minimizing the disruption to business, helping our clients protect and preserve valuable customer goodwill, and maintaining compliance with applicable regulatory requirements.

-A common incentive feature in financial advisor recruiting is the payment of upfront compensation, typically tied to the advisor’s incentive production at his or her prior firm.
-Hiring broker-dealers generally structure such payments as promissory notes and employee forgivable loans over a period of years.
-If the advisor terminates employment with the broker-dealer prior to full repayment or forgiveness, the broker-dealer generally demands that the remaining balance be paid in full.
+A common incentive feature in financial advisor recruiting is the payment of upfront compensation, typically tied to the advisor’s production at his or her prior firm.
+Hiring firms generally structure such payments as promissory notes and employee forgivable loans over a period of years.
+If the advisor terminates employment prior to full repayment or forgiveness, the broker-dealer generally demands that the remaining balance be paid in full.
 Belcher Fitzgerald’s FINRA arbitration attorneys regularly represent financial services firms in proceedings to enforce employee promissory notes and forgivable loans.
 Similarly, we also counsel departing employees with respect to defending and/or structuring terms for the resolution of such agreements so as to avoid costly litigation or arbitration proceedings.

-Sometimes misleading or untrue U5 descriptions are made intentionally by the former employer in order to thwart competition by the advisor at a new firm.
+Sometimes defamatory, misleading or untrue U5 descriptions are made intentionally by the former employer in order to thwart competition by the advisor at a new firm.
 In other cases, it may simply be the result of inartful language used by compliance staff completing the form.
 Either way, Belcher Fitzgerald’s FINRA arbitration attorneys can assist in pursuing claims for defamation, money damages and an order or voluntary agreement by the former employer expunging or modifying the termination reason listed in the Form U5.

 Are you a facing a FINRA investigation, enforcement proceeding or disciplinary action?